supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-02.md

    ![Screenshot of the Storage account storage.](images1/cloudshellstrg2.png "Azure Cloud Shell")

 1. Update the **-Location** parameter in each command below to specify a secondary location different from **ContosoRG1**.
 Then, execute the commands to create the disaster recovery (DR) resource group and deploy the DR resources.
-    You can proceed to the following tasks while the template deployment is in progress.
+  The deployment can take upto 20 minutes to complete.

    ```powershell
    New-AzResourceGroup -Name 'ContosoRG2' -Location '<Enter the location>'